CNA's Marine Corps Program: expert analysis of issues critical to Marine Corps leaders.

-Each year CNA Corp. analysts work collaboratively with senior Marine Corps leaders to develop research programs that address such key issues as operations, manpower and training, logistics, programs and resources, aviation, and Naval integration.
+Each year CNA analysts work collaboratively with senior Marine Corps leaders to develop research programs that address such key issues as operations, manpower and training, logistics, programs and resources, aviation, and naval integration.

-Marine Corps Program analysts work at CNA Corp. headquarters and, through CNA Corporation's Field Program, serve at commands worldwide, including: Marine Forces Command, Marine Forces Pacific, Marine Special Operations Command, the three Marine Expeditionary Forces, Marine Aviation Weapons and Tactics Squadron One (MAWTS-1), and in Iraq, providing on-site analysis to deployed Marine forces there.
-CNA Corp. also assigns analysts to support the Deputy Commandants and their staffs as well as other Marine Corps organizations such as the Marine Corps Warfighting Lab, Marine Corps Systems Command, and the Commander, Marine Forces Reserve.
-Analysts also supported the Marine Corps' relief operations for Hurricane Katrina, and its tsunami relief initiative, Operation Unified Assistance.
+Marine Corps Program analysts work at CNA headquarters and, through CNA's Field Program, serve at commands worldwide, including: Marine Forces Pacific, Marine Special Operations Command, the three Marine Expeditionary Forces, Marine Aviation Weapons and Tactics Squadron One (MAWTS-1), and in Afghanistan and Iraq, providing on-site analysis to deployed Marine forces there.
+CNA also assigns analysts to support the Deputy Commandants and their staffs as well as other Marine Corps organizations such as the Marine Corps Warfighting Lab.
+In addition, analysts supported the Marine Corps' relief operations for Hurricane Katrina, Operation Unified Assistance, and Operation Damayan.

 Logistics and Infrastructure: Analysts have examined the combat service support implications of seabasing and assisted the deputy commandant for installations and logistics in his efforts to develop and implement new and innovative approaches for providing logistics support to the warfighter.